t8/arlink/README.md

 ## Contributing

 I'd love to continue expanding this specification with the help of anyone interested.
-Feel free to fork and make a PR with any additions (or fixes)!
+Feel free to fork and make a PR with any additions (or fixes)!....

 ### Frontend Project Setup
 ```